c-o-pr/ddrescue-helper/README.md

 **Robustness**

+- [ ] XXX Use stat(1) to verify devices and check for src/dst links
 - [ ] ADD A metadata side store for source / dest paths as these can't easily be parsed out of the mapfile due to ambiguous whitespace
 - [ ] XXX When a partition is cloned, its volume UUID needs to be updated, but no utility to does this in Ventura+.
 CCC used to offer a helper; now it's a UI option.
 - [ ] ADD Provision for a global persistent no-mount that is not dependent on reading device data so that OS doesn't make a baad volume worse before copying.
 - [ ] ADD zap blocklist sanity check for drive/part metadata regions
-- [ ] ADD -p -z checks for unmanagebly large numbers of problem blocks in the map
-- [ ] XXX For -p -s Figure out a way to look up target device from map file, when input/output devices and Label could include whitespace.
+- [ ] XXX For -p -s Figure out a way to look up src/dst devices from map file, when input/output devices and Label could include whitespace.
 Anchor matches using "/dev/".
-- [x] ADD copy destination overwrite comnfirmation
+- [x] ADD copy destination overwrite confirmation

 **Linux & Filesystem Support**